We may earn income from links in this post. Please read this Disclosure for details.

-Looking for good food on the go?
-You might be surprised to learn that some of the best local restaurants in Aruba are located in downtown Oranjestad.
+Wondering where locals eat in Aruba?
+You might be surprised to learn that some of the best local restaurants in Aruba also happen to be located in downtown Oranjestad.

-One of the best ways to find great food when looking at the many options among downtown restaurants is to go for Aruban food.
+One of the best ways to find a great meal when looking at the many options among downtown Oranjestad restaurants is to go for Aruban food.

-Pastechi House in Downtown Oranjestad Aruba
+1. Pastechi House Restaurant in Oranjestad Aruba

 First on my list for good fast food on the go is always a pastechi!
 Pastechis are deep fried pastry pockets stuffed with myriad types of goodies- typically cheese, ham, beef, chicken or tuna and even chop suey, thanks to the Asian influence on the island.

 Here’s a video on how Aruba’s favourite national snack–pastechi–are made:

 But Aruba’s cuisine is also influenced by its proximity to Latin America, the Netherlands being a former Dutch Caribbean island and Indonesian specialties are also entrenched into the culture.

 Once you’ve tried that combination, plain old ketchup will never do again!

 Hot sauce is de rigueur on just about everything, made from locally grown Madame Janette peppers and often mixed with papaya.
 You’ll also often find the delicious marinated onion dish Siboyo Tempera as a popular side.

 Look for the blue ceramic horse drinking from the fountain and you can’t miss alfresco Gelatissimo Bistro.
-Although best known for their brick oven pizza and many flavours of gelato, they also have a new local menu of daily specials.
+Although best known for their brick oven pizza and many flavours of gelato, they also have a local menu of daily specials.
 (Free wi-fi too!)

 So always check the blackboards and the daily specials for fresh fish and seafood, you might be surprised at the type of restaurant where you will find great local dishes.

-On the left side of the plaza, you’ll find Lolita’s restaurant right on the sidewalk of Havenstraat in front of Kong Hing.
-This is a top spot for Caribbean soul food and you’ll find an ever-evolving array of delicious Daily Lunch Specials such as Shrimp Fried Rice and Pumpkin Soup or Roti with Chicken Curry.
-If you’re on a budget then you’ll love the prices at Lolita’s.
+If you think Aruba is expensive to eat and want to keep to a budget then you’ll love the prices at Lolita’s.
 The cost for the Lunch Special is 10 Aruban florins ($5.50 USD) while a Croquette Sandwich will set you back just 6.50 AWD or $3.65 USD

 While near Renaissance Mall, keep a lookout for the guys selling Pico Bello made-in-Aruba ice cream from their bike carts.
 If you miss them, Pico Bello ice cream is also available in supermarkets.

 If you’re interested in staying in the heart of the Downtown Oranjestad food scene, check prices at Renaissance Aruba Resort and Casino.
 The Renaissance Marina Hotel is on the marina while its sister hotel is oceanside and connected via shuttle.

-Taste My Aruba and Farmer’s Market
+3. Taste My Aruba and Farmer’s Market

 On the other side of the square, you can’t miss the bright yellow building that houses Cosecha.
 It’s a restored 100-year-old mansion with a carefully curated collection of quality locally made arts and crafts.

 Taste My Aruba Cafe partners with Cosecha to host a Local Art and Farmer’s Market under the stars every second month on the last Friday of the month.
 Check their Facebook Page for details on dates and times.

-Aruba Experience Café & Patisserie
+4. Aruba Experience Café & Patisserie

 It’s worth seeking out for their fresh healthy frescas (water flavored with fruit) and batidos (smoothies), decadent desserts, local and international wraps, and salads.
 Sip a sangria or a cowboy coffee during Happy Hour between 5-7 pm Thursdays and Fridays.

-Take the Trolley to Coffee Break and Djispie’s Place
+5. Take the Trolley to Coffee Break and Djispie’s Place

 And some absolutely unpronounceable Dutch street names make it tough to ask for directions. (“Do you know where Bilderdijk Stratt is?”)
 And that’s a shame, because there are so many undiscovered hideaways around the backstreets.